 What do they cost?

 The last thing you should consider is price.
 This is quite a subjective matter for any consumer.
 You can find them ranging in price from dirt cheap ones at $20 all the way up to $300 for a top range set.
 How much riding you do should determine how much you spend.
 The internet is an excellent place to compare pricing, as there are thousands of sites offering great deals on gloves.
 You can also read reviews from other consumers before you make a purchase, such as on Amazon for example.
-There is a big advantage to this, and you can see Amazons large range of gloves for sale on their site.
+There is a big advantage to this, and you can see Amazons large range of gloves for sale on.